react-declarative/react-declarative/docs/auto/interfaces/IActionAddSlot.md

 isVisible: (selectedRows: RowData[], payload: Payload) => boolean | Promise<boolean>
 ```

+Determines the visibility of an element based on selected rows and payload.

 ### isDisabled

 ```ts
 isDisabled: (selectedRows: RowData[], payload: Payload) => boolean | Promise<boolean>
 ```

+Checks if the provided rows are disabled based on the given payload.